staccatocommons/staccatissimo/staccatissimo-reductions/README.md

-#About Staccato-Commons-Reductions
+#About Staccatissimo-Reductions

- Staccato-Commons-Reductions is a library which provides abstract and concrete implementations of aggregate-functions
+ Staccatissimo-Reductions is a library which provides abstract and concrete implementations of aggregate-functions